jchelikowsky/Matlab_Real_Space/README.md

 The scroll bar on the bottom changes the y axis and color scale.

 # Advanced Settings (Unsupported)
---Precondition CG: Control whether or not preconditioning is used.
+* Precondition CG: Control whether or not preconditioning is used.

---Use Adpative Scheme: Controls whether or not certain perameters are changed during execution.
+* Use Adpative Scheme: Controls whether or not certain perameters are changed during execution.
 This is mainly used to speedup execution, but this speed up has two potential